 - An agreement, either express or tacit, among bidders to not bid in an auction, or to bid a particular price;

-- An agreement among bidders not to bid in a particular location;
+- An agreement among bidders not to bid for a particular Lease Area;

 - An agreement among bidders not to bid against each other; and